isomerpages/moe-telokuraupri/pages/Student Policy.md

 9. Non-compliance with the school policy on the use of mobile devices will require students to hand over their devices to school authorities. <br><br>

-10. Parents/ guardians will be required to personally collect their child’s mobile device from the school’s General Office.<br><br>
+10. Parents/ guardians will be required to personally collect their child’s mobile device from the school’s General Office.

+###  **Homework Policy**